MegaManSec/CSPT-CSP-Mitigation-Proposal/README.md

 # tl;dr

-This proposal seeks to mitigate common security issues that arise from the default-shortening of URL paths by treating [_double-dot URL path segments_](https://url.spec.whatwg.org/#double-dot-path-segment) (`/..`) as navigation to parent paths, as well as treating [_invalid reverse solidus_](https://url.spec.whatwg.org/#invalid-reverse-solidus) (`\`) as valid forward solidus markers (`/`), by extending the Content-Security-Policy (CSP) feature to include new expressions that allow or disallow certain canonicalization techniques: `allow-shortening`, `no-shortening`, `allow-reverse-solidus`, `no-reverse-solidus`.
+This proposal seeks to mitigate common security issues that arise from the default-shortening of URL paths by treating [_double-dot URL path segments_](https://url.spec.whatwg.org/#double-dot-path-segment) (`/..`) as navigation to parent paths, as well as treating [_invalid reverse solidus_](https://url.spec.whatwg.org/#invalid-reverse-solidus) (`\`) as valid forward solidus markers (`/`), by extending the Content-Security-Policy (CSP) feature to include new expressions that allow or disallow certain canonicalization techniques: `allow-shortening`, `no-shortening`, `allow-reverse-solidus`, `no-reverse-solidus`, and possible `allow-relative-shortening`.
 For example, it would be possible to communicate the browser whether `https://example.com/dir1/../dir3/` and `https://example.com\dir1\..\dir3\` should be considered valid URLs, and terminate parsing of such URLs in different contexts.
 By providing an opt-in feature, webmasters may explicitly state whether they intend to support these canonicalization methods, and protect their users against Client-Side Path Traversal (CSPT) vulnerabilities.

 # Problem Description